carlr67/deephitplus/README.md

 #### FilterDeepHitPlus ####
 1. Set `features = ...` to run the model with feature selection using a filter method, with the following three options
-   * `'filter-anova'` for feature selection using the ANOVA p-value
+   * `'filter_anova'` for feature selection using the ANOVA p-value
-   * `'filter-svm'` for feature selection using SVM weights
+   * `'filter_svm'` for feature selection using SVM weights
-   * `'filter-relieff'` for feature selection using ReliefF feature importances
+   * `'filter_relieff'` for feature selection using ReliefF feature importances

 #### HybridDeepHitPlus ####
 1. First run the model as DeepHitPlus (with no feature selection) setting `calculate_importances = 'ON'`.
 This outputs feature importances in a results folder that HybridDeepHitPlus will use as its feature selection
 2. Set `features = ...` to run the model as HybridDeepHitPlus, with the following four options:
-   * `'hybrid-m-top'` for feature selection using the raw importance values, treating the number of features (top N) chosen per event as a hyperparameter
+   * `'hybrid_m_top'` for feature selection using the raw importance values, treating the number of features (top N) chosen per event as a hyperparameter
-   * `'hybrid-m-cut'` for feature selection using the raw importance values, treating a cutoff value for feature importance per event as a hyperparameter
+   * `'hybrid_m_cut'` for feature selection using the raw importance values, treating a cutoff value for feature importance per event as a hyperparameter
-   * `'hybrid-p-top'` for feature selection using the p-value that the raw feature importance > 0, treating the number of features (top N) chosen per event as a hyperparameter
+   * `'hybrid_p_top'` for feature selection using the p-value that the raw feature importance > 0, treating the number of features (top N) chosen per event as a hyperparameter
-   * `'hybrid-p-cut'` for feature selection using the p-value that the raw feature importance > 0, treating a cutoff value for feature importance per event as a hyperparameter
+   * `'hybrid_p_cut'` for feature selection using the p-value that the raw feature importance > 0, treating a cutoff value for feature importance per event as a hyperparameter
 3. Set `path_to_immportances` to the path to the results output folder containing the importances (see the first step in this list)

+#### SparseDeepHitPlus ####
+1. Set `features = 'sparse'` to run the model as SparseDeepHitPlus
+2. Be sure to review the regularisation hyperparameter `gamma` below

 ### Step 3: Edit the run settings (if desired)
 1. Make selections in the section `run settings`